 In the first instance, you should complain to the company you suspect has leaked your personal information first.
 When they have investigated, you will receive a reply.
 If it is their final response, you should be told how you can escalate your complaint if you are not happy with the outcome.
 If you’re still not happy, and 3-months have passed since your last meaningful contact with the company, you can ask the ICO to start an investigation.

 An ICO investigation won’t result in you being awarded any data breach compensation, but their report could be used as evidence if you decide to start your own legal proceedings.

 How Could The Victims Of A Breach In Data Protection Rules Be Compensated?

 When you make a personal data breach claim, you’ll start by calculating any material damages.
 This is the part of your claim which will attempt to reimburse any financial losses incurred as a direct result of the breach.

 Your claim can also account for non-material damages.
-This compensation is claimed if you have suffered any injuries because of the breach.
+This Ticketmaster data breach compensation is claimed if you have suffered any injuries because of the breach.
 Injuries can range from short-term anxiety and stress to long-term Post-Traumatic Stress Disorder (PTSD).

-As well as considering any specific injuries which have already been diagnosed, an independent medical specialist might report that you will continue to suffer in the future.
+As well as considering any specific injuries which have already been diagnosed, an independent medical specialist might carry out an assessment to determine the long-term impact of any psychological damage.
 For instance, PTSD symptoms could make it difficult for you to return to work or deal with day-to-day life.
 These factors will need to be considered when submitting your claim.